-To reduce contaminants from drinking water or to improve the taste and smell of tap water, water filters in refrigerators and pitchers can do a fine job.
-But, to take water purification to the next level, consider a reverse osmosis water filtration system.
+To reduce contaminants from drinking water or to improve the taste and smell of tap water, water filters in refrigerators and pitchers can do a fine job, but taking water purification to the next level often means using a reverse osmosis water filtration system.

 A reverse osmosis (RO) water system integrates with the plumbing under your kitchen sink to force water through a semipermeable membrane and a series of filters, removing sediment and contaminants, providing your family with dozens of gallons of purified water each day.
 This guide will explore RO systems, review what factors you should consider when shopping for one, and provide a list of the top RO systems on the market.